sbreiler/laravel-localization/README.md

 ## Usage
-After successfull installation a Facade named `L` is available to you.
+After successful installation a Facade named `L` is available to you.

 #### Currency example
 In your view you could do something like this: